 - Location: Silverado, in the foothills of the Santa Ana Mountains.
 From the 55 Freeway, take the Chapman Ave. exit and head east for a total of 7.7 miles (Chapman becomes Santiago Canyon Road en route).
 Shortly past Irvine Lake, look for the Augustine Staging Area, turn right and park as directed in the lot.
 From I-5, take El Toro Road and head northeast for a total of 14.2 miles (El Toro becomes Santiago Canyon Road).
 The Augustine Staging Area is on the left, 1.8 miles past Silverado Canyon Road.

-- Distance: 7.6 miles
+- Distance: 9.8 miles

-- Elevation gain: 500 feet
+- Elevation gain: 900 feet

-- Difficulty Rating: PG
+- Difficulty Rating: PG-13 (Distance)

-- Suggested time: 4 hours
+- Suggested time: 4-5 hours

-- Recommended gear: sunblock; sun hat
+- Recommended gear: sunblock; sun hat; hiking poles

 - Rating: 7

-Text and photography copyright 2012 by David W. Lockeretz, all rights reserved.
+Text and photography copyright 2018 by David W. Lockeretz, all rights reserved.
 Information and opinions provided are kept current to the best of the author’s ability.
 All readers hike at their own risk, and should be aware of the possible dangers of hiking, walking and other outdoor activities.
 By reading this, you agree not to hold the author or publisher of the content on this web site responsible for any injuries or inconveniences that may result from hiking on this trail.
 Check the informational links provided for up to date trail condition information.